 Swinging a hammer is not the only way to volunteer at Warren County Habitat for Humanity!
-We welcome groups and individuals from all walks of life to join us in building homes and building hope.
+We welcome groups and individuals from all walks of life to join us in building homes, communities and building hope.
 Please explore the many service options listed.

 WCHFH Volunteers in Action